 Andy Warhol once said, “Don’t think about making art, just get it done.
 Let everyone else decide if it’s good or bad, whether they love it or hate it.
 While they are deciding, make even more art.”
 Joel Couldn't Agree More!

 In September 2009, Joel had his first solo show at the

 in Clarksburg, Maryland.

-Today his paintings can be found on the walls in two of Baltimore’s most
+As “artist-in-residence” Joel’s paintings can also be seen on the walls in two of Baltimore’s most popular eateries.

 located in the artsy and vibrant neighborhoods of Hampden and The Quarry Lake Center in Pikesville